How to contribute to Voc4Cat?¶

 Vocabulary contribution workflow & Continuous Integration (CI) Pipeline¶

-Check that the source is your feature branach and the target is nfdi4cat/voc4cat¶
+Check that the source is your feature branch and the target is nfdi4cat/voc4cat¶

 Here are some points to check before you finally submit the PR: